 But you could ask: is this work worth the effort?
 Why bother?

-The reason why summarizing could be extremely useful for you and your business are several:
+The reason why summarizing could be extremely useful for you and your business is several:

-- It allows to go into the text’s subject matter and to fix ideas and concepts
+- It allows us to go into the text’s subject matter and to fix ideas and concepts

 - It helps you organize and clarify your ideas about the book and to structure your thinking

-- If you sum up books or texts that others are interested into it could build an audience or readers and help you in building connections and expand your visibility
+- If you sum up books or texts that others are interested in it could build an audience or readers.
+It helps you in building connections and expand your visibility

 If you need to go fast…